ibara/mg/README.md

 Dependencies
 ------------
-You need the ncurses library.
+By default, you need the ncurses library.

 NetBSD users will use the in-base NetBSD curses library.

+If you do not have the ncurses library, you can call `configure` with the `--with-builtin-curses` flag to compile with a simplified version of the NetBSD curses library.
+In this setup, there are no dependencies other than the system's libc.

 Testing
 -------